tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Specificity, privacy, and degeneracy in the CD4 T cell receptor repertoire following immunization
  - math to back up hundreds to thousands of TCRs for any given antigen in a repertoire
  - mice
+# Statistical analysis of CDR3 length distributions for the assessment of T and B cell repertoire biases
+ - Gaussian-like distribution in length pattern, given large number of small effects (random mechanism of junction diversity) acting additively and independently on CDR3 length
 # Structural basis for T cell recognition of cancer neoantigens and implications for predicting neoepitope immunogenicity
  - oncogenic mutations can improve antigen presentation by strengthening pMHC binding, mutation can also be detected by direct interactions with TCR
 # Successful treatment of arthritis induced by checkpoint inhibitors with tocilizumab: a case series